Skip to content

 Parameter delayed_crontab

-This parameter only guarantees execution after the specified time and does not ensure immediate execution at the exact specified time.
+This parameter guarantees only that execution starts after the specified delay, but does not guarantee execution precisely at the specified time.

-This parameter is not suitable for cases involving long-duration scheduled tasks (old version: auto trigger config), regardless of whether these long-duration tasks are related to delayed execution.
+This parameter is not suitable for cases involving long-running cron jobs (Legacy: Auto Trigger Config), regardless of whether those long tasks are related to delayed execution.

 Example